brainbuz/Vote-Count/md/README.md

 Cloning occurs when similar choices are available, such as Vanilla and Vanilla Bean.
 If one of the clones would win without the presence of the other, the presence of both should not cause a non-clone to win.

-The cases described above: Monotonocity, Independence of Irrelevant Alternatives and Clone Independence are normally discussed as seperate criteria rather than components of one.
+The cases described above: Monotonocity, Independence of Irrelevant Alternatives and Clone Independence are normally discussed as separate criteria rather than components of one.
 Additional sub-criteria that haven't been mentioned include: Reversal Symmetry, Participation Consistency, and Later No Help (which could also be considered a sub-criteria of Later Harm).

 There is a specific Criteria that is sometimes called Consistency, in this discussion consistency is discussed in the broad context.
 No method passes every possible consistency criteria, from a policy perspective a method is consistent if it has no major consistency failures.